 I’m allergic to pet dander, but I always assumed my symptoms weren’t bad.
 After a while I noticed that animals don’t make me sneeze, but they can cause my psoriasis to flare.
 Now when I travel to visit friends or family I stay in a hotel so I have a pet-free place to sleep. - James

 I dread public speaking, but a few years ago I had a job that required a lot of presentations.
-I noticed that my psoriasis got much worse when I was in the anxious period before a big talk.
-By the day of the presentation, I had to wear a turtleneck to hide the worst of it, no matter how warm it was outside.
-I found that if I did smaller presentations with fewer people I didn't stress as much, and that has helped a bit. -Gabe
+I noticed that my psoriasis got much worse when I was in that ‘anxious period’ before a big talk.
+By the day of the presentation, I had to wear a turtleneck to hide the worst my psoriasis, no matter how warm it was outside.
+I found that if I did smaller presentations with fewer people, I didn’t stress as much, and that has helped a bit. -Gabe

 I avoid alcohol because it can be a trigger, but there are times when I’m having a hard time controlling symptoms when avoiding alcohol means even avoiding cold medicines or skin-care products that contain alcohol. - Airlia

 Another trigger scenario could be seen in a person with manic depressive illness whose symptoms worsen after taking lithium.
 Switching to another medication (with the approval of a health care provider) may make psoriasis easier to control.